KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/vectorscope_advanced.rst

    * - Mode
      - Selection
      - Set the vectorscope mode.
 See below for available options.
+   * - Tint 1 / Tint 2
+     - Float
+     - Set color tint for gray/tint vectorscope mode.
+By default both options are zero.
+This means no tint, and output will remain gray.
    * - X / Y
      - Integer
      - Set which color component will be represented on X / Y axis